1. Data Controller

 |We use Twitter to display relevant feeds on our site to enhance our content.
 Twitter widget data such as page visit and browser information is held within the cookie.
 Twitter also used logged in status information and may tailor content to improve your experience.|

 Twitter privacy information and preference options

 We have implemented appropriate physical, technical, and organisational security measures designed to secure your personal data against accidental loss and unauthorised access, use, alteration, or disclosure.
-In addition, we limit access to personal data to those employees, agents, contractors, and other third parties that have a legitimate business need for such access.
+In addition, we limit access to personal data to those that have a legitimate need for such access.

 Where processing takes place with an external third party, processing takes place under an appropriate agreement outlining their responsibilities to ensure that processing is compliant with the Data Protection legislation and verified to be secure.